IDMNYU/DM1123-VFS-SP19-SEEGERS/Projects/End_of_Semester_Deliverables.md

 PDF Cover:

 * Your first and last name
-* Visual Foundation Studio 2018 or VFS 2018
+* Visual Foundation Studio Spring 2019 or VFS Spring 2019

 Before each assignment, a header that labels each project (See below.)